 4. practicing patience is necessary for effective leader

 It’s a tough skill to master.
 Think, for example, that you’re waiting for someone to finish compiling a record that you need for a conference.
 You’re already dead, you can feel your body getting tense, and you’re starting to get angry.
 Suddenly, you are angry and yell at the person for putting you behind the plan.
 You can tell that they’re shocked and upset by your outburst, but you can’t help it, and you’re behavior issue Decrease employee performance.
 We likely all lose our patience occasionally.
 But doing this often cause inappropriately can hurt your reputation, damage your relationships, improve stress, or increase a difficult situation.

 5. Make Others Feel Safe to Speak-Up.

 To fear is a powerful emotion.
 It makes all of the people feel helpless.
 When we are below siege, we become more alert.
 Vulnerability increases our focus.
 But, most people become defensive when they are afraid.
 The people stop working to the fact.
 And just want to remain.
 That’s how most people feel at their workplace.
 What if organizations could remove that fear?
-Or, in other words, create a safe space where no one could get fired for speaking up, but this safe space cause effective employee performance.
+Or, in other words, for being an effective leader you should create a safe space where no one could get fired for speaking up, but this safe space cause effective employee performance.